MATEXIL to Organize Seminar on Textile Exports in Indore on May 16, 2025 - www.lokmattimes.com

 MATEXIL to Organize Seminar on Textile Exports in Indore on May 16, 2025

-PNN Mumbai (Maharashtra) [India], May 14: The Manmade and Technical Textiles Export Promotion Council (MATEXIL) is set to host ...
+Mumbai (Maharashtra) [India], May 14: The Manmade and Technical Textiles Export Promotion Council (MATEXIL) is set to host a ...

 Mumbai (Maharashtra) [India], May 14: The Manmade and Technical Textiles Export Promotion Council (MATEXIL) is set to host a Seminar in Indore, Madhya Pradesh on May 16, 2025, with the active support of the Madhya Pradesh Industrial Development Corporation (MPIDC).
 The event is being held for the first time in the state with the encouragement and initiative of Dr. Mohan Yadav, Chief Minister of Madhya Pradesh, and Sanjeev Saran, Former Chairman, MATEXIL.